 Garcia, who moved to Atlanta in 1984, was furious at what he sees as a lack of preparation for the storm from regional and state leaders.

 “Every time, it’s the same story,” he said.
 “They spend absolutely no time preparing for it.
 We have a disaster when it happens.
 It’s chaos and pandemonium and then we spend six months listening to excuses and how they will be prepared for it next time.
 And then it’s exactly the same thing.”

 And indeed, Reed listed steps his administration took to prepare for the snow, assuring The Weather Channel audience Atlanta was ready for the storm, unlike in 2011.

 “Right now I’m just focused on getting the 1.1 million people who are in the city during the day out,” Reed said.
 “We always have tough traffic and certainly the snow has made it tougher.
 But once we get folks off the roads, I think people will see a noticeable difference in how fast we get the city working again.”

 Excuses, Reed told The Weather Channel anchors, is what people don’t want to hear.

-“I think despite the fact that you don’t frequently have snow in the South, people just don’t want any excuses.”
+“I think despite the fact that you don’t frequently have snow in the South, people just don’t want any excuses,” he said.

-Deal stayed at the statehouse on Tuesday, rejecting interview requests for Weather Channel and CBSNews that would have brought him outside 285 during the gridlock.
+Deal, who said this week “the buck stops” with him in the storm fallout, stayed at the statehouse Tuesday, rejecting interview requests from The Weather Channel and CBS News that would have taken him outside I-285 during the gridlock.
 Instead, he held news conferences in his office and did a Wednesday Skype interview with PBS NewsHour.

 “We are greatly appreciative of Mayor Reed’s strenuous efforts to keep the people of his city informed on many different platforms,” said Deal spokesman Brian Robinson.
 “Gov. Deal works to do the same thing to keep people informed of our progress, we just did it from here.”